HL7/davinci-epdx/input/pagecontent/FHIRAccessPermissions.md

 entity.
 Access to data would be granted if the target Patient or Group Id is found in the Requesting Entities Group record.

-The Requesting Entity Group record could be constrained to a secific use case by defining a Profile where the Group.code defined the use case that the requesting entity's Access Permissions were constrained to.
+The Requesting Entity Group record could be constrained to a specific use case by defining a Profile where the Group.code defined the use case that the requesting entity's Access Permissions were constrained to.
 For example, to one of the three APIs identified in the table above.